junior-devleague/GNU-Linux-and-Python/src/morea/1_Course_Introduction/reading-ubuntu.md

 - Default configurations (things like the settings and behaviors of the distro)
 - Default packages (the software and programs it comes with)
 - Release schedule (how often the packages are updated and released; either stable or rolling release)
-- Package management system (explained in the next reading)
+- Package management system (explanation is literally two sentences later)
 - The logo

 ### Package Managers